Loading...

 Step 4: Click Save.

-The technique is now available from the Techniques tab and can be viewed, edited, or deleted from this location.
+The technique is now available from the Techniques tab, which can be viewed, edited, or deleted.

 The RunbooksDB home page consists of five tabs: